 Pharmacies that enroll as Oregon Medicaid providers with the Division of Medical Assistance Programs (DMAP) can bill DMAP for:

-- Prescriptions dispensed to OHP clients not enrolled in an OHP medical plan, and
+- Prescriptions dispensed to OHP members not enrolled in an OHP medical plan or coordinated care organization, and

-- For all OHP clients, certain mental health drugs not covered by OHP medical plans.
+- For all OHP members, certain mental health drugs not covered by OHP medical plans or coordinated care organizations.

 The Oregon Medicaid Preferred Drug List, Oregon's Prioritized List of Health Services, and the federal Medicaid Drug Rebate Program determine DMAP prescription coverage.

-All other prescriptions are billed to OHP medical plans.
-15 medical plans contract with DMAP to provide medical and prescription drug coverage to nearly 83 percent of OHP clients statewide.
+All other prescriptions are billed to OHP medical plans or coordinated care organizations.
+These plans contract with DMAP to provide medical and prescription drug coverage to nearly 88 percent of OHP members statewide.
 Their coverage policies may differ from DMAP's, but they must follow Prioritized List coverage.

 For more information, see DMAP's Frequently asked questions about DMAP prescription coverage.